AdvancedCustomFields/docs/fields/image.md

 ---

 ## Description
-The Image field allows an image to be uploaded and selected by using the native WordPress media popup.
+The Image field allows an image to be uploaded and selected by using the native WordPress media modal.

 ## Screenshots
 <div class="gallery">